 We’ve seen few Bluetooth trackers that are worthy rivals to Tile, but Chipolo’s ONE bucks that trend.

-Don't confuse this with the older models which were also circular.
-The new 2020 model has a replaceable battery, but unlike the older Classic model it is water resistant to the IPX5 standard.
+Don't confuse this one with the older models which were also circular.
+The new 2020 model has a replaceable battery, but unlike the older Classic model it is water resistant to the IPX5 standard, which basically means it'll be ok if it gets rained on.

 The pairing process is also identical: press the + button in the app and then the button on the Chipolo itself.
 Once paired you can choose a category (which determines the icon) and type in any name you like for the tracker, such as ‘Jim’s house keys’.